top of page

 Overall, sounds of nature can be a helpful addition to a bedtime routine, but it's important to consider the child's individual preferences and needs.

-In conclusion, helping your child get a good night's sleep requires patience, consistency and a few strategies.
+In conclusion, helping your child get a good night's sleep needs patience, consistency and a few strategies.
 By establishing a bedtime routine, creating a sleep-conducive environment, limiting screen time, avoiding stimulating activities and being persistent, you can help your child develop healthy sleep habits that will serve them well in the long run.

 If you think you could be interested in trying my kids audio books to help get your Children sleep, take a look HERE The stories which contain my voice, gentle music and sound effects are specifically written for children age 2-6 with bedtime in mind.